Ghost Pipe

 Label a quart mason jar with the plant name, the part of the plant used, the percentage of alcohol used, and the date the tincture was started.

-Fill the jar to the neck with chopped fresh plant, then pour in 750 ml of 65% Everclear.
-Place a lid on the jar, shake it well, and place the jar in a dark cupboard for 30 days.
+Fill the jar to the neck with chopped fresh plant and then pour the plant material into a blender.
+Now add 750 ml of 65% Everclear to the blender, cover, and blend until only small pieces of the plant remain.
+You will notice the evervclear will turn a dark blue.
+Between the blue liquid and the chopped pieces of white plant, it will look like you pureed a smurf.
+Once blended, pour the mixture back into the mason jar cover it tightly, and place in a dark cupboard for 30 days.
 Shake the jar once a day for the first 7 days.
-When you remove the tincture to shake it on that second morning, you will notice the liquid is a dark blue.
-Between the blue liquid and the chopped pieces of white plant, it will look like you pureed a smurf.
 Place the jar back into the cupboard, and leave it soak for another 3 weeks.
 After the tincture has soaked for 30 days, remove it from the cupboard and strain out the spent plant material.
 Your tincture will remain viable for 2-3 years.

 Dosage: 30-60 drops as needed